-We therefore expect participants at TCDL to help create thoughtful and respectful environments where that interaction can take place.
+We therefore expect participants at TCDL, including at ancillary events, on social media, and at lodging locations, to help create thoughtful and respectful environments where that interaction can take place.

 We expect that participants will abide by our Community Agreement:

-- Participate in an authentic, constructive, and active way.
+- Participate in a constructive and active way.

 - Exercise consideration and respect in speech and action.